-Our hospice program exists to provide medical, physical, spiritual, and emotional care to patients with terminal illness.
-We offer comfort, emphasizing symptom control and pain management.
-And we affirm the value of life in all its phases, believing that the final stage of life is as natural as the beginning.
+Our hospice program’s mission is to provide medical, physical, spiritual, and emotional care to patients with terminal illness.
+We offer comprehensive comfort, emphasizing symptom control and pain management.
+We affirm the value of life in all its phases, believing that the final stage of life is as natural as the beginning.
 After all, death does not need to be frightening, painful, and lonely.
 Rather, it can be experienced richly, in an atmosphere of love and concern.
-That is why we offer our hospice services for anyone in and around La Junta, Colorado who can no longer benefit from or choose not to receive further treatment.
+That is why we offer our hospice services for anyone in and around La Junta, Colorado who can no longer benefit from or chooses not to receive further treatment.

-- Offers help and support for patient and family 24/7.
+- It offers help and support for the patient and family 24/7.

 - Patients receive in-house services by a nurse, social worker, and hospice team.

 - The needs of the patient and family are addressed, including all medical, social, psychological, and spiritual needs.

-- Caregivers consider the entire family, not just the patient, a Unit of Care, and bereavement services are included.
+- Caregivers consider the entire family, not just the patient, as a Unit of Care, and bereavement services are included.

 - Hospice focuses on palliative, rather than curative treatment, with an emphasis on quality of life, rather than length of life.

 - Care emphasizes quality of life, rather than length of life.

 - Hospice is covered under Medicare, Medicaid, and most private insurance.